M.Div., Gordon-Conwell Theological Seminary;

 Charles K. Telfer

 Rev. Telfer was ordained to the ministry in the Orthodox Presbyterian Church in 1993.
 He served as pastor of Westminster Presbyterian Church (OPC) in the Chicago area for nine years and as Adjunct Professor of Greek at Mid-America Reformed Seminary for seven years before joining the WSC faculty.
 He taught Spanish for four years at Gordon College and biblical studies at Trinity Christian College.
-He has served as a pastor in North Carolina and as a missionary in a part of Northeast Africa where he learned Tigrinya (a sister language to Hebrew) and taught English and language-teaching methodology at the Asmara Teachers' Training College.
+He has served as a pastor in North Carolina and as a missionary in a part of N/E Africa where he learned Tigrinya (a sister language to Hebrew) and taught English and language-teaching methodology at the Asmara Teachers' Training College.
 He has also studied at the University of Costa Rica, Westminster Theological Seminary in Philadelphia and Jerusalem University College (where he participated in the excavation of Beth-Shean under direction of Ami Mazar and was a resident scholar at Tantur Ecumenical Institute for Theological Research).
 And he has served often as an interpreter and has had the opportunity to minister in a variety of international contexts including Cuba, Guatemala, Mexico, Spain, and Sudan.